|

 Cheap or Affordable Software

-Adobe Creative Cloud is the best for making digital downloads, but it costs roughly $600 a year, (which I definitely earn back.)
-However, when I was starting out, that was a hard thing to justify purchasing.
+Adobe Creative Cloud is the best for making digital downloads, but it costs roughly $600 a year (which I earn back).
+When I was starting, that was a hard thing to justify purchasing.

 Adobe also offers smaller plans that only include Photoshop and Lightroom, or even just Illustrator.